HenestrosaDev/ios-interview-questions/README.md

 	Swift's `Result` type is a generic enumeration that represents the success or failure of an operation.
 It is commonly used for handling asynchronous tasks or error-prone operations in a concise, expressive, and type-safe way.

 	For example, we might use `Result` when making a network request.
 The successful result would be the data received from the network request, while the failure result would be an error that occurred during the request (e.g. a timeout, network error, or invalid response).

-Here is an example:
+	Here's an example:

 	```swift
 	enum NetworkError: Error {